 Why Make This

 It’s a super versatile recipe.
 While following the recipe is a good start, you can stir in any bits of leftover veg to this basic soup like we do in Stone Soup.

 This is a perfect red can copycat.
-It took a little tweaking, but this vegan soup tastes just like that Vegetable Soup of yore, only it’s got all real ingredients and no funny business.
+It took a little tweaking, but this vegan soup tastes just like that Alphabet Soup of yore, only it’s got all real ingredients and no funny business.

 It’s quick!
 Whip up a batch of Alphabet Soup in less than 30 minutes.
 Guaranteed.

 Here’s what you need for this vegan soup:

 oil: You need a bit of fat to sauté the onion and garlic.
 I use olive oil, but you can use your favorite cooking oil or plant-based butter.